RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 ## Backend

 1. Web scraping & Automation using Selenium, Beautiful Soup and Requests libraries
-2. ETL Pipeline: using python and pandas, raw data is extracted, transformed into a usable format and loaded into postgreSQL database.
+2. ETL Pipeline: Using Python and Pandas, raw data is extracted, transformed into a usable format and loaded into postgreSQL database.
 3. Database: Schema Design - Indexing - Data Integrity - Backup & Recovery.

 <br>